How much more innovative will you be? What greater goals will you achieve?

 The good news is that it’s possible to learn how to take down our armor and develop the skills to be more daring.
 The result?

-Based on Dr. Brené Brown’s empirical research on courage, join us for a two-day workshop designed to move leaders like you from armored to daring leadership.
+Based on Dr. Brené Brown’s empirical research on courage, join us for a virtual workshop designed to move leaders like you from armored to daring leadership.

 In joining, you’ll learn the four teachable, measurable and observable skill sets of how to be courageous in your leadership.In addition to building these skill sets, in completing the workshop, you’ll receive a Dare to Lead™ Trained certificate and a Dare to Lead™ Trained badge to display on your LinkedIn page or elsewhere.